Sanjayhb28/Intrusion-Detection/README.md

 # Intrusion-Detection

 ## Use-case
- Everyday we take a huge risk by leaving the house unguarded 	:worried: , while we got to work .
+ Everyday we take a huge risk by leaving the house unguarded 	:worried: ,while we got to work .

  If you have a dog in the house, you can rest in peace :relieved: else this Intrusion-Detection system is the way to go :wink: .